nappilil/nappilil/README.md

 </div>

 ### 👩‍💻 About Me :
+ 💼 Currently working as an AI Operational Analyst at BD (Becton Dickinson)

- 🎓 4/4 Undergraduate Student at Stevens Institute of Technology pursing my Bachelor's Degree in Computer Science
+ 🎓 Graudated from Stevens Institure of Technology with a Bachelor of Science in Computer Science and Minor in Science, Technology, and Society

- :seedling: Exploring Machine Learning and Full-stack development

- 💼 Currently working part-time at Code Ninjas Home Office, implenting coding programs and curriculums!

 ### :hammer_and_wrench: Languages and Tools :